-- It’s a waste of time because they already know how to do the job, and they prove it every day.
+- It’s a waste of time because they already know how to do the job, and they prove it every day

-- Training is invariably geared for newbies and neophytes, and just doesn’t address the veteran’s issues.
+- Training is invariably geared for newbies and neophytes, and just doesn’t address the veteran’s issues

-- Training takes them off the street, and thus it cuts their productivity instead of enhancing it.
+- Training takes them off the street, and thus it cuts their productivity instead of enhancing it

-- They could teach the course—often better than whoever is up there in front, trying so hard.
+- They could teach the course—often better than whoever is up there in front, trying so hard

-- When there’s a new product to learn about, all they need is a one-sheet to read up on it and a go-to person to answer questions that arise down the road.
+- When there’s a new product to learn about, all they need is a one-sheet to read up on it and a go-to person to answer questions that arise down the road

-The sales vets have overstated their case, but they’re not entirely wrong, are they?
-Training workshops are often aimed at the lowest common denominator, and it does take them off the street, and in many cases they’d be better off with a product expert on-tap than having their head filled with product data and functionality.
+The sales veterans have overstated their case, but they’re not entirely wrong, are they?
+Training workshops are often aimed at the lowest common denominator.
+This does take them off the street, and in many cases, they’d be better off with a product expert on-tap than having their head filled with product data and functionality.

 - It’s one-on-one

 - It’s tailored to the individual’s specific talents (and non-talents)

 - It’s personalized to how that performer best learns and adapts

 - It’s as much about validation and confirmation as it is about correction and change

 - It’s based on a powerful relationship between the coach and the performer